vesaloko/csb/README.md

 In this project, an XSS vulnerability is present because todo.text is rendered with the safe filter in viewtodo.html.
 The safe filter marks content as safe and bypasses HTML escaping [5], allowing execution of arbitrary JavaScript if todo.text contains malicious code.
 This lack of proper sanitization for user-provided content leaves the application vulnerable to XSS.

 ### How to Fix:
-This could be fixed by replacing {{ todo.text | safe }} with  Django’s built in escape filter{{ todo.text | escape }}, which will automatically sanitize the input by escaping HTML tags and special characters, preventing potential script injection. https://github.com/vesaloko/csb/blob/ec63fc400a5bd5763c03322b51f016e4a98ee623/pages/templates/viewtodo.html#L7C1-L10C64
+This could be fixed by replacing {{ todo.text | safe }} with  Django’s built in escape filter{{ todo.text | escape }}, which will automatically sanitize the input by escaping HTML tags and special characters, preventing potential script injection. https://github.com/vesaloko/csb/blob/ec63fc400a5bd5763c03322b51f016e4a98ee623/pages/templates/viewtodo.html#L7C1-L10C64.
+In addition, here could have been an extra sanitation function in the views.py to address the issue in the backend code as well.

 ____________________________________________________________
 [1] https://owasp.org/www-community/attacks/SQL_Injection